data-pup/lisp-webterpreter/README.md

 order to do that, I will need to implement two classes: Atom and List.
 There are the two types of variables in Lisp, so this will be a prerequisite to using these to create a syntax tree.
+*  Good practice dictates that some of the helper methods used by the ParseExpressionIntoList method should be more encapsulated once I have built a robust test bench for the input parser class.
+These should be placed into a separate namespace.
+This will mean adding some import statements wherever these classes are referenced (ideally only the input parser class.)

 ### TODO List:
 *  Begin drafting documents for a docs/ directory, explaining the architecture of the parsing class.